zeromq/czmq/README.md

     CZMQ_EXPORT void
         zloop_set_max_timers (zloop_t *self, size_t max_timers);

-    //  Set verbose tracing of reactor on/off CZMQ_EXPORT void
+    //  Set verbose tracing of reactor on/off.
+The default verbose setting is
+    //  off (false).
+    CZMQ_EXPORT void
         zloop_set_verbose (zloop_t *self, bool verbose);

     //  Start the reactor.
 Takes control of the thread and returns when the ØMQ
     //  context is terminated or the process is interrupted, or any event handler
     //  returns -1.
 Event handlers may register new sockets and timers, and
     //  cancel sockets.
-Returns 0 if interrupted, -1 if cancelled by a handler.
+Returns 0 if interrupted, -1 if canceled by a handler.
     CZMQ_EXPORT int
         zloop_start (zloop_t *self);

-    //  Ignore zsys_interrupted flag in this loop.
-By default, a zloop_start will
-    //  exit as soon as it detects zsys_interrupted is set to something other than
-    //  zero.
-Calling zloop_ignore_interrupts will supress this behavior.
-    CZMQ_EXPORT void
-        zloop_ignore_interrupts (zloop_t *self);

     //  Self test of this class.
     CZMQ_EXPORT void
         zloop_test (bool verbose);

+    #ifdef CZMQ_BUILD_DRAFT_API
+    //  *** Draft method, for development use, may change without warning ***
+    //  By default the reactor stops if the process receives a SIGINT or SIGTERM
+    //  signal.
+This makes it impossible to shut-down message based architectures
+    //  like zactors.
+This method lets you switch off break handling.
+The default
+    //  nonstop setting is off (false).
+    CZMQ_EXPORT void
+        zloop_set_nonstop (zloop_t *self, bool nonstop);

+    #endif // CZMQ_BUILD_DRAFT_API

 This is the class self test code: